shubhammane77/bookstore-backend/README.md

 To get started with this project, follow these steps:

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine.

          git clone  https://github.com/shubhammane77/bookstore-backend.git

          cd bookstore-backend

-2. Install all the dependencies or import project and Intellij
+2. Install all the dependencies or import project and Intellij.

          mvn clean package